Lu-shih-yun/CASACall/README.md

 You can train the model using `CTCTrain.py`, and the link to the datasets will be specified in `data_path.py`

 ### Test
-You can test the trained model by `CTCcall.py`
+You can test the trained model using `CTCcall.py`
 You can use the model `Saved_model/Saved_best_model_CASACall.pth` trained in our paper, or use your own trained model.

 ## Reference